oliwierzgorniak/alaska-web-vanilla/README.md

 My personal website, which is used as and advertisement of me as a freelance web developer.

 ## Technologies
-The website is built mainly in html, css and javascript.
-Although I use webpack with bunch of plugins for building the project.
+The website is built mainly in html, css, javascript and tailwind.
+I use webpack with bunch of plugins for building the project.

 ## resources
 - https://levelup.gitconnected.com/setup-tailwind-css-with-webpack-3458be3eb547